Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Model order reduction

-for $t \in [t_0,t_{\rm end}]$ and $p \in \Pi$.
-Since a linear dependence of the QoI~$y$ on the state variables or inner variables~$x$ is assumed in~(\ref{dae}), the same derivation applies as in~\cite{pulch-arxiv}.
-The approximation~(\ref{qoi-appr}) exhibits the formulation
+due to the orthonormality of the basis and Parseval's equality.
+Since a linear dependence of the QoI~$y$ on the state variables or inner variables~$x$ is assumed in~(\ref{dae}), the same derivation applies as in~\cite{pulch-matcom18}.
+In~(\ref{galerkin-reduced}), the part $\bar{w} = \bar{C} \bar{v}$ with the output matrix $\bar{C} = (\bar{c}_{ij})$ yields